AWilliams17/PasteMate/README.md

 -Flask w/ Flask-Restful + Flask-SqlAlchemy + Flask-Wtforms + Wtforms-Json + Flask-JWT-Extended

 # State of the code
-The server part of this project is okay as far as I can see, but the client is a bit messy right now due to state issues.
+The server part of this project is okay as far as I can see, but the client is a bit messy due to me moving away from event busses
-I'm going to be doing some revisions to implement VueX (https://github.com/vuejs/vuex) which is probably going to be the
+and to Vuex.
+Right now, account sign ups + sign outs work as intended.
+The sign in page needs to be implemented, as does the paste
-very next thing I do before moving onto the actual functionality of the pastes.
+templates and account management template.

 # Client Setup
 ``` bash